SaraevDaniil/playing-card-recognition/README.md

 📚 Acknowledgements

 This project’s training pipeline is adapted from Train Your First PyTorch Model - Card Classifier by Rob Mulla (@robikscube).
-The model architecture, dataset preparation, and baseline approach were inspired by this work.
+The model architecture, dataset preparation and baseline approach were inspired by this work.